-The Older LGBT Subgroup aims to raise awareness of older LGBT issues.
+The Older Persons group aims to raise awareness of older LGBT issues.
 We created Free to be Me for care homes and in the workplace and have been successfully providing this LGBT awareness training in Yorkshire and the Midlands since January 2016.
 Bookings invited: ring Sue on 01904 488870.

-We also work with AWOC York (Ageing Without Children).
-CLICK HERE to find out more details about the group.
+We also work with AWOC York (Ageing Without Children), a local branch of the national AWOC group CLICK HERE to explore the issues.
 It is estimated that a large majority of LGBT people will be ageing without the support of any nearby children or family.

 If you’d like to chat, please contact us via email firstname.lastname@example.org or ring Sue on 01904 488 870.

 As a drama facilitator, actor and director, Sue was awarded an MBE in 2017 for “equality, diversity and the arts in Yorkshire.”
 In the 80s/90s she was the Artistic Director of Theatre Terrific in Vancouver – disabled people of all ages making their voices heard across British Columbia.